kennetpostigo/component-kit/README.md

 ```

 ## examples
-Make sure to import the styles for the components in you HTML file, or with
+Make sure to import the styles for the UI/Layout Portion of `component-kit`.
+The charting
-webpack.
+part of `component-kit` doesn't require the css, but the layout components require it to render properly.
+It is essentially just Bootstraps grid system.
+So if you have bootstrap already on your project
+you don't need the css from `component-kit`.
 ```html
 <link rel="stylesheet" href="/node_modules/component-kit/src/styles/main.css">
 ```